 She thought about the villa apartment she’d worked to secure.
 It’d have a view of the bay, so the property manager had said.
-Treems would enjoy that, she thought; she hoped she would.
-She glanced over at Treems who stared silently out the window.
+Treems would enjoy that, she thought; she hoped.
+Looked over at Treems who stared silently out the window.
 The apartment would also possess all the necessary conveniences, which they’d need to recover.

 The women eventually arrived in Hrammalyn, and, on the outskirts, Drinns put in a call to the property manager.
-She slowed the groundcar and brought it to a stop.
+She slowed the groundcar and stopped.
 Flipped open her communicator like she was opening a jewellery box, and searched for the manager’s number.
-When she found it, she said, ‘Connect.’
+When she found it, she said, ‘connect’.

-She called herself ‘Binnar Gadds,’ and said she had arrived in Hrammalyn.
+She called herself ‘Binnar Gadds’, and said she’d arrived in Hrammalyn.
 Could she please get access to the property?

 A woman’s voice, thin and chirpy, came from the communicator.
 The woman sounded happy and genial.
-Drinns ended the call and turned to Treems, and quipped, they were in.
+Drinns ended the call and turned to Treems, and quipped they were in.
+She drove on.

-Treems wore a frown, as if she’d just heard her say something wicked, and shook her head.
+Treems wore a frown, as if she’d just heard Drinns say something wicked, and shook her head.